-Now that you've compiled your list of businesses to reach out to, and have some tips to help your ask, draft a succinct "pitch."
+Now that you've compiled your list of businesses to reach out to, draft a succinct "pitch."
 Your contacts will want to know what the program is, its impact and what's in it for them.
 Craft your message based on whether you're asking over the phone, in person or via voice mail.